 We've tried to give you a flavour of what the Aperture Photography Group, is all about, but if you need more information about us, please drop us a line.

-The Saracens Head, Main St, Brington, England NN7 4HS, United Kingdom
+The Saracen's Head, Main Street, Little Brington, Northamptonshire, NN7 4HS, United Kingdom

 We meet every other Thursday at 8pm.